Answers with Authority

 As you browse through Oxford Reference, you may find results that range from short-entry, general reference to more in-depth articles on specialized subjects.
 See below for more information on the services and collections available through this resource.

-- A monthly updating program--led by Oxford’s experienced reference staff, external academic advisors, and based on user feedback--checks and revises articles for top levels of accuracy and timeliness
+- A monthly updating program--led by Oxford University Press’s experienced reference staff, external academic advisors, and based on user feedback--checks and revises articles for top levels of accuracy and timeliness

 - Regular content releases add new titles and editions